sschwetz/sschwetz.github.io/kb/KB0014-Using iperf3.md

 —————————————————————————————————————————
 ```

-By default iperf will listen on port 5201, but you can change this by using the `-p` option followed by the port
+By default, iperf will listen on port 5201, but you can change this by using the `-p` option followed by the port

 ```bash
 iperf3 -s -p 12345